Digital transformation is (finally) a top priority for financial services firms today.

 The aforementioned BDO survey also discovered 82% of financial services companies cited improved operational inefficiency as one of their top long-term objectives.

-Simply put, sticking with legacy martech — and, similarly, failing to onboard more proven, emerging technologies — will prevent this goal from coming to fruition for these brands.
+Simply put, sticking with legacy tech — and, similarly, failing to onboard more proven, emerging technologies — will prevent this goal from coming to fruition for these businesses.

-How a CDP drives digital transformation for leading financial services brands
+How a CDP drives digital transformation for leading financial services companies

-Forrester and Epsilon research showed U.S. financial services and insurance organizations will “spend more on digital marketing than any other industry between now and 2023.”
+An Epsilon report showed U.S. financial services and insurance organizations will “spend more on digital marketing than any other industry between now and 2023.”

-How much these brands spend is certainly a major factor in their transformation efforts.
+How much they spend is certainly a major factor in their transformation efforts.

-But it’s equally important for these businesses to consider the type of technology they research and ultimately invest in — particularly for their marketing teams.
+But it’s equally important for these businesses to consider the type of technology they research and ultimately invest in — particularly for their growth-focused teams.

-There is one popular marketing technology, in particular, that’s piqued the interest of brands across the financial services spectrum: from venture capital and private equity firms to life insurance and investment management companies.
+There is one popular business technology, in particular, that’s piqued the interest of companies across the financial services spectrum: from venture capital and private equity firms to life insurance and investment management companies.

-More specifically, it’s tech that’s helped countless financial firms — including and especially their marketing departments — transform digitally: the customer data platform (CDP).
+This technology has helped countless financial firms — including and especially their marketing teams — transform digitally: the customer data platform (CDP).

-How exactly does a CDP help financial services businesses modernize their marketing?
+How exactly does a CDP help financial services businesses modernize their engagement models?
 We’ve seen our customers in the industry benefit from our platform in several ways.

 Asset management firm unifies first-party data and delivers more individualized experiences